seventor/mailbox-image-analyzer/instructions.md

 An upload end-point that can take a POST request, and a client can upload a "latest.jpg" file.
 That file should be placed in the "uploads" folder in the root S3 bucket.

 # Serverside functionality
+Put all code for lamdas in a directory called "lambda" in the project root.

 # Upload
 When the file "uploads/latest.jpg" is updated in the S3 bucket, a function should copy that image to the "usortert" folder in the root of the bucket.
 The file should have the filename YYYY-MM-DD-HH-MM.jpg based on when the file was copied to the new folder.
 If there is a file already with that name, then overwrite it.
 At the same time, make a thumbnail of the image, and store that thumbnail in the "thumbnails" folder in the root of the S3 bucket, using this naming convention: YYYY-MM-DD-HH-MM-thumbnail.jpg.
 The thumbnail should be 128px wide, but keep the aspect ratio from the original.

 # General
-- When I ask a question, do not just chnage code.
-Just answer the question, and then maybe ask if you should change files and code
+- When I ask a question, do not just change code.
+Just answer the question, and then maybe ask if you should change files and code.
+- Don't start to code before you are told to.
+- Only work on the exect problem we are trying to solve, and do not add extra functionality I haven't asked for.

 # CDK and AWS
 - All files realted to CDK ans AWS deployment should reside in the subdirectory named 'cdk'
-- Do not run AWS CLI commands or CDK Deployments before asking
+- Do not run AWS CLI commands or CDK Deployments before asking or being told by me to do so.

 # Webapp
 - All files that are part of the webapp should reside in the subdirectory 'webapp'.